qubole/qds-sdk-java/README.md

 QdsConfiguration configuration = new DefaultQdsConfiguration(YOUR_API_KEY);
 QdsClient client = QdsClientFactory.newClient(configuration);
 ```
-API calls must be authenticated with a Qubole API Token.
-YOUR_API_KEY referenced
-in above code is placeholder for Qubole API Token.
-Please refer to following
-to get further details on how to fetch them: http://docs.qubole.com/en/latest/rest-api/api_overview.html#authentication
+YOUR_API_KEY referenced in above code is a placeholder for Qubole API Token.
+Please refer to following documentation for  further details on how to obtain them: http://docs.qubole.com/en/latest/rest-api/api_overview.html#authentication

 Then, make api calls as needed.
 E.g.